 Introduction to Improving Profits

-A company's accounting records and financial statements are based on accounting principles, concepts, detailed rules, etc. (To learn more, go to Explanation of Accounting Principles and Quiz for Accounting Principles.)
+A company's accounting records and financial statements are based on accounting principles, concepts, detailed rules, etc. (To learn more, go to Explanation of Accounting Principles and Practice Quiz for Accounting Principles.)

 For example, because of the cost principle and the monetary unit assumption a company's accounting records consist only of items that were acquired in a past transaction.
 Those guidelines also mean the recorded items are usually reported at an amount that is no higher than their cost at the time of the transaction.
 While this may be convenient for auditors, who can verify past transactions instead of determining current values, it is not helpful for people who must make decisions.